GitTools/GitVersion/docs/usage/command-line.md

 If you want a command line version installed on your machine then you can use [Chocolatey](http://chocolatey.org) or [Homebrew](https://brew.sh/) to install GitVersion.

+> **Hint**: While documentation and help use '/' as command prefix the hyphen '-' is supported as well and is a better alternative for usage on \*nix systems.
+Example: *-output json vs. /output json*

 ## Chocolatey

 Available on [Chocolatey](http://chocolatey.org) under [GitVersion.Portable](http://chocolatey.org/packages/GitVersion.Portable).